Spain steps gingerly towards normality, but Madrid and Barcelona may lag

-Spain was weighing up further steps on Thursday to bring life back to normal as the coronavirus epidemic ebbed, but the capital Madrid and the city of Barcelona could remain under tight restrictions for the time being.
+Spain weighed up further steps on Thursday to bring life back to normal as the coronavirus epidemic ebbed, but the capital Madrid and the city of Barcelona could remain under tight restrictions for the time being.

 Both cities and their surroundings have registered the highest number of coronavirus deaths and infections in Spain, one of the countries worst hit by the global pandemic.
-But with the economy reeling and citizens chafing for an end to a lockdown that has kept them largely confined to their homes for eight weeks, Prime Minister Pedro Sanchez's government is anxious to get the country up and running again without igniting the second wave of infections.
+Prime Minister Pedro Sanchez's government is anxious to get the country up and running again without igniting a second wave of infections as the economy reels and Spaniards gradually emerge from nearly eight weeks under lockdown.

-"We're exiting the pandemic I reckon, but we need to learn to protect ourselves.
-And people needed to get out and work."
 The Health Ministry gave Spain's coronavirus death toll for the past 24 hours as 213 on Thursday, down from 244 the previous day and far below peaks of nearly 1,000 in early April.
+MADRID AWAITS DECISION

 The government's phase-out plan has several stages in which restrictions are progressively eased, such as the opening of bars or stores.
 Each region must apply to enter a new phase if it considers it meets hospital capacity requirements, among other conditions.